gitswabber/parking-lot-finder/README.md

 It has two modules as ui and server.

 ## Prerequisite

+#### Environment
+* JDK 13
+* Spring boot 2.2.4
+* Gradle 6.0.1
+* Docker

-There are two required steps to run this application.
+> There are two required steps to run this application.

-One is to set auth key for Seoul open api(http://openapi.seoul.go.kr:8088), and the other is to build server module using gradle wrapper.
+> One is to set auth key for Seoul open api(http://openapi.seoul.go.kr:8088), and the other is to build server module using gradle wrapper.

 #### Set the environment value
 ```